Wadi: Hydrological action

-Modern English usage differentiates wadis from canyons or washes by the action and prevalence of water.
-Wadis, as drainage courses, are formed by water, but are distinguished from river valleys or gullies in that surface water is intermittent or ephemeral.
+Modern English usage differentiates wadis from canyons or arroyo (Spanish, used in the Americas for similar landforms) by the action and prevalence of water.
+Wadis, as drainage courses, are formed by water and are distinguished from river valleys or gullies in that surface water is intermittent or ephemeral.
 Wadis are generally dry year round, except after a rain.
 The desert environment is characterized by sudden but infrequent heavy rainfall, often resulting in flash floods.
 Crossing wadis at certain times of the year can be dangerous as a result.